 Statute of Limitations for Medical Malpractice in Jacksonville

 In Florida, a victim of medical malpractice must file a lawsuit against the at-fault party within two years of the date of the discovery that malpractice took place.
-If a victim fails to file a lawsuit with the court within the statute of limitations, they can’t seek compensation for their losses unless concealment, fraud, or the misrepresentation of a practitioner delayed the discovery of malpractice.
+Suppose a victim fails to file a lawsuit with the court within the statute of limitations.
+In that case, they can’t seek compensation for their losses unless concealment, fraud, or the misrepresentation of a practitioner delayed the discovery of malpractice.

-For the best possible outcome in your case, it is always best to contact a Jacksonville medical malpractice lawyer at Sibley Dolman Gipe Accident Injury Lawyers at (904) 441-6903 as soon as you suffer an injury at the hands of the medical professionals responsible for your care.
+For the best possible outcome in your case, it is always best to contact a Jacksonville lawyer at Dolman Law Group at (727) 451-6900 as soon as you suffer an injury at the hands of the medical professionals responsible for your care.
 Our team is ready to take on your medical malpractice case.